blackbaud/stache1/guide/index.md

 ### Base URL

 Through the RE NXT Web API your applications can retrieve and manage Raiser's Edge content.
 The endpoints for the API reside off the base url `https://api.blackbaud.com/{version}`.
 The majority of endpoints access *private* data, such as constituent data.
-To access private data an application must get permission from a specific customer's user.   <a href="{{ '/tutorials/auth/' | prepend: site.baseurl }}" > Authorization</a> is done via the Blackbaud Auth service at `https://auth.blackbaud.com`.
+To access private data an application must get permission from a specific customer's user.   <a href="{{ '/tutorials/auth/' | prepend: site.baseurl }}" > Authorization</a> is done via the {{site.authservicename}} at `https://auth.blackbaud.com`.

 > TO DO: Verify the base url and SSL (HTTPS) with API engineering team.